Joc Pederson Player Props: Giants vs. Nationals

 Joc Pederson At The Plate

-- Pederson has three doubles, a triple, three home runs and 11 walks while batting .208.
+- Pederson is hitting .211 with three doubles, a triple, four home runs and 12 walks.

-- Pederson has had a base hit in 14 of 22 games this season, and multiple hits once.
+- Pederson has picked up a hit in 15 games this season (62.5%), including one multi-hit game.

-- Looking at the 22 games he has played this season, he's homered in three of them (13.6%), and in 3.6% of his trips to the dish.
+- In 16.7% of his games this season, he has hit a long ball, and 4.5% of his trips to the dish.

-- In seven of 22 games this season, he has scored, including multiple runs once.
+- In eight of 24 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.